roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 - [ ] Footer which is visible on all posts/stories

 ## Future features: Features not yet added, but planned to be added
-- features taken from our open task list on https://github.com/roseTech/storycoder.dev/commit/b66e40eacaaadb194e191d3264fde1e22dc4d124
+- features taken from our open task list on https://github.com/roseTech/storycoder.dev/blob/main/Open-Tasks.md
-### Categorization and tags
 - [ ] Add a story rating system, but instead of regular god/bad, use a sentiment system (story was funny, story made me sad, ...)
 ### SEO
 - [ ] add search-enginge-optimizations